Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 This is where the proposal should be outlined.
 -->

-DrugVerse provides pharmaceutical researchers with different tools that mimic the data science life cycle and helps them to achieve their missions in solving challenges pertaining to drug development.
+drugverse provides pharmaceutical researchers with different tools that mimic the data science life cycle and helps them to achieve their missions in solving challenges pertaining to drug development.